National trackers say D.C. is among the worst vaccinators in the U.S. The reality is more complicated.

 As of Monday, the Centers for Disease Control reports that 445,625 doses have been delivered to the District.
 As for all states, that includes doses delivered to federal agencies within the jurisdiction, not just doses available for the local government to vaccinate residents and workers.

-In most states, the federal number is only a fraction of doses delivered.
+In most states, the federal number is a small fraction of doses delivered.
 But in D.C., it is relatively significant — especially because a Defense Department spokeswoman said doses assigned to the Pentagon, across the Potomac River in Arlington, probably were counted in the D.C. allocation.

 In an email to city lawmakers last week that was obtained by The Post, Shah said the city had ordered 265,160 doses of vaccine — about 60 percent of the number reported by the CDC.